webpro-nl/knip/packages/docs/src/content/docs/guides/configuring-project-files.md

 }
 ```

-If certain files are not part of our project files and are unwantedly reported
+If certain files are not part of our project source files and are unwantedly
-as unused files, we can use negated `project` patterns:
+reported as unused files, we can use negated `project` patterns:

 ```json
 {